Water jousting

-Water jousting is a form of jousting where the adversaries, carrying a lance and protected only by a shield, stand on a platform on the stern of a boat.
-The aim of the sport is to send the adversary into the water whilst maintaining one's own balance on the platform.
+Water jousting is a form of jousting where two jousters, carrying a lance and protected only by a shield, stand on a platform on the stern of a boat.
+The aim of the sport is to send the opponent into the water whilst maintaining one's own balance on the platform.
 The boat is propelled by oarsmen or, in some cases, a motor may be used.
-The sport is practised principally in France and also Switzerland and Germany.
+The sport is played principally in France, but it also exists in parts of Switzerland and Germany.

 The jousters stand on a wooden platform on their boats.
 As the two competing boats draw level with each other, each jouster, protected by their shield, uses their lance to push their opponent off the platform and into the water.
 The exact rules of the contest vary from region to region and country to country.

 Ancient world

 The oldest representations of water jousting have been found on bas-reliefs dating from the Ancient Egyptians (2780–2380 BC).
 It would seem however, that these relate more to a form of brawling than a leisure activity; given that the jousters are wearing no form of protection and carry gaffs armed with two points at their end.

 Evidence of jousting is subsequently found in Ancient Greece.
 The Greeks introduced the practice into Sicily where the Latins, great lovers of all kinds of spectacle, immediately adopted it.
 There are countless signs of jousting in the Roman Empire, especially during staged naumachia (literally "naval combat").
 The latter featured naval re-enactments and other water-sports that took place in arenas designed to be flooded for the purpose.
 In all likelihood, the Romans introduced these types of games throughout their empire.
 Evidence for this comes from the description of a fête held at Strasbourg in 303 in honour of Emperor Diocletian.
 Some historians argue, however, for an introduction of the games from the foundation of Massilia, a Greek colony founded in 570 BC and later to become the French city of Marseille.